waqarsaleem/waqarsaleem.github.io/recommendation.md

 * We have had significant interaction outside class, e.g. club events, hobby projects, Work Study, general meetings, etc.
 * You are a current student or graduated within the last two years

-If you meet the above, please share with me the items in the list below.
+If you meet the above, please share with me the requirements mentioned below.

 If you do not meet the above, any recommendation that I write for you will be flimsy, superficial, and may not even be positive.
 Ultimately, it will be counterproductive.
 In both our interests, I will not write it.
-Recommendation letters are personal and based on personal interaction.
+Recommendation letters are personal and based on substantial interaction.
 It seems that you did not build the necessary rapport with me.
 You should instead seek a letter from a faculty member with whom you did build this relation.

 ### Suitability